Code-Institute-Submissions/sammanomar-project3/README.md

 - data maintained in class instances

 ### Future Features
-- Allow more players to play the game the board size and number of shios
+- Allow more players to play the game
 - bigger size board with more players

 ## Data Model